Chinese painting: Song, Liao, Jin and Yuan dynasties (907–1368)

+Depiction of Ancient Artifacts, unknown painter.

 Late imperial China (1368–1895)

 Beginning in the 13th century, the tradition of painting simple subjects—a branch with fruit, a few flowers, or one or two horses—developed.
 Narrative painting, with a wider color range and a much busier composition than Song paintings, was immensely popular during the Ming period (1368–1644).

 Early Qing works preserved the styles and sensibilities of Ming art, some even implied a nostalgic longing for the days of native rule before the Manchu conquest.

 Two Luohans, Shuilu ritual painting from Baoning Temple, Shanxi, China.

 Early 18th century work by Shen Quan, like many contemporaries of his during the early Qing he spent much of his career in Japan and left a huge influence on Japanese art.
 In his case, by creating the Nanpin school of Nagasaki.

 The first books illustrated with colored woodcuts appeared around this time; as color-printing techniques were perfected, illustrated manuals on the art of painting began to be published.
 Jieziyuan Huazhuan (Manual of the Mustard Seed Garden), a five-volume work first published in 1679, has been in use as a technical textbook for artists and students ever since.

 Some painters of the Ming dynasty (1368–1644) continued the traditions of the Yuan scholar-painters.
 This group of painters, known as the Wu School, was led by the artist Shen Zhou.
 Another group of painters, known as the Zhe School, revived and transformed the styles of the Song court.

 During the early Qing dynasty (1644–1911), painters known as Individualists rebelled against many of the traditional rules of painting and found ways to express themselves more directly through free brushwork.
 In the 18th and 19th centuries, great commercial cities such as Yangzhou and Shanghai became art centers where wealthy merchant-patrons encouraged artists to produce bold new works.
 However, similar to the phenomenon of key lineages producing, many well-known artists came from established artistic families.
 Such families were concentrated in the Jiangnan region and produced painters such as Ma Quan, Jiang Tingxi, and Yun Zhu.